bobwya/bobwya/README.md

 -------------------------
-	app-arch/cabextract : Tool to extract files from Microsoft cabinet archive files. app-arch/unshield : Tool and library to extract CAB files from InstallShield installers. app-benchmarks/glxosd : GLXOSD is an extensible on-screen display (OSD)/overlay for OpenGL applications running on Linux with X11 which aims to provide similar functionality to MSI Afterburner/RivaTuner OSD. app-benchmarks/i7z : A better Intel i7 (and now i3, i5) CPU reporting tool for Linux. app-benchmarks/phoronix-test-suite : Phoronix's comprehensive, cross-platform testing and benchmark suite. app-forensics/pev : PE file analysis toolkit - for examining Windows PE binary files. dev-cpp/pion : C++ framework for building lightweight HTTP interfaces. games-fps/dhewm3 : Doom 3 GPL source modification (with updates including SDL2 support). games-util/lutris : Lutris is an open gaming platform for Linux.
-It helps you install and manage your games in a unified interface. kde-misc/kmozillahelper : helper application that allows Mozilla Firefox to use Plasma file dialogs, file associations, protocol handlers and other desktop integration features. mail-client/thunderbird : Thunderbird mail client, with optional OpenSUSE Patchset for better Plasma Desktop integration. media-sound/neroaac : Nero AAC reference quality MPEG-4 and 3GPP audio codec. media-video/ffx264 : Script to encode video files to H.264/AVC video using the FFmpeg encoder. media-video/filebot : Java-based tools to rename TV shows, download subtitles, and validate checksums. media-video/h264enc : h264enc is an advanced and powerful interactive menu-driven shell script written for the GNU/Linux operating system to encode video files net-dialup/dterm : dterm is a simple terminal emulator for serial connections. net-dns/ndjbdns : Fork of djbdns, a collection of DNS client/server software. sys-apps/cpuid : Utility to get detailed information about CPU(s) using the CPUID instruction. sys-apps/hw-probe : A tool to probe system hardware, check operability and upload results. sys-fs/exfat-nofuse : Non-fuse kernel driver for exFat and VFat file systems. sys-fs/exfat-utils-nofuse : exFAT filesystem utilities (without fuse).
+	app-arch/cabextract : Tool to extract files from Microsoft cabinet archive files. app-arch/unshield : Tool and library to extract CAB files from InstallShield installers. app-benchmarks/phoronix-test-suite : Phoronix's comprehensive, cross-platform testing and benchmark suite. app-forensics/pev : PE file analysis toolkit - for examining Windows PE binary files. dev-cpp/pion : C++ framework for building lightweight HTTP interfaces. games-fps/dhewm3 : Doom 3 GPL source modification (with updates including SDL2 support). kde-misc/kmozillahelper : helper application that allows Mozilla Firefox to use Plasma file dialogs, file associations, protocol handlers and other desktop integration features. mail-client/thunderbird : Thunderbird mail client, with optional OpenSUSE Patchset for better Plasma Desktop integration. media-sound/neroaac : Nero AAC reference quality MPEG-4 and 3GPP audio codec. media-video/ffx264 : Script to encode video files to H.264/AVC video using the FFmpeg encoder. media-video/h264enc : h264enc is an advanced and powerful interactive menu-driven shell script written for the GNU/Linux operating system to encode video files net-dialup/dterm : dterm is a simple terminal emulator for serial connections. net-dns/ndjbdns : Fork of djbdns, a collection of DNS client/server software. sys-apps/hw-probe : A tool to probe system hardware, check operability and upload results. sys-fs/exfat-nofuse : Non-fuse kernel driver for exFat and VFat file systems. sys-fs/exfat-utils-nofuse : exFAT filesystem utilities (without fuse).